-Marrakech, Morocco… Internet Corporation for Assigned Names & Numbers (ICANN) Board Chair Dr. Stephen D. Crocker today submitted to the U.S. Government a plan developed by the international Internet community that, if approved, will lead to intercontinental stewardship of some key technical Internet functions.
+Marrakech, Morocco… Internet Corporation for Assigned Names & Numbers (ICANN) Board Chair Dr. Stephen D. Crocker today submitted to the U.S. Government a plan developed by the intercontinental Internet community that, if approved, will lead to international stewardship of some key technical Internet functions.

-“This plan is a testament to the hard work of the intercontinental Internet community & the strength of the multistakeholder model,” said Crocker, who transmitted the plan on behalf of the global community.
+“This plan is a testament to the hard work of the international Internet community & the strength of the multistakeholder model,” said Crocker, who transmitted the plan on behalf of the international community.
 “The plan has now been sent to the U.S. Government for its review, & assuming it meets the necessary criteria, we will have reached an historic moment in the history of the Internet.”

 The plan provides a comprehensive package to transition the U.S. Government’s stewardship of these technical functions, called the IANA (Internet Assigned Numbers Authority), which are critical to the Internet’s smooth operation.
 It also proposes ways to enhance ICANN’s accountability as a fully independent organization.
 The transition is the final step in the long-anticipated privatization of the Internet’s Domain Name System (DNS), first outlined when ICANN was incorporated in 1998.